-We believe that a business that can sell you stuff should also be able to take it back, but leaving that aside, your right to return should not be affected by this.
-The timescales in this guide still apply, but should have been extended so you know how long you have to return items and get refunds.
-Many shops say they’ll do this when they reopen, but we expect them to be reasonable about your personal circumstances.
+We believe that a business that can sell you stuff should also be able to take it back, but leaving that aside, your right to return items should not be affected.
+The timescales in this guide still apply as they are your fundamental rights.

 If you’re concerned about a return or refund, contact the firm and explain your circumstances and ask them to go through your options.
 Get a written response by email or even text if you can.